 This fact sheet covers Los Angeles's citywide paid sick time law.
-Los Angeles County has passed its own ordinance, which provides COVID-19 supplemental paid sick leave for workers in unincorporated areas of the county.
-For more information on the Los Angeles County ordinance, click here.
+Note that between March 31, 2020 and December 31, 2020, certain workers in unincorporated areas of Los Angeles County may have been eligible for COVID-19 supplemental paid sick leave.
+For more information on the expired Los Angeles County ordinance, click here.